valerieniloinsigh31/footnote-app/README.md

 ...screengrab

+accessibility improved from original lighthouse test

 <b>Code validation</b>
 HTML: [W3 Markup Validation] https://validator.w3.org
 Extract of validation: Please see extract below

+Errors in all three HTML files initially, please see below

+Updates includes
 Javascript: JS Lint...
+to review...what is this...what was used for Javascript project?

 Extract of validation:
 Only javascript used, from django, guaranteed it would be valid

 CSS: [W3 Jigsaw] https://jigsaw.w3.org/css-validator
+Congrats, no error found

 Extract of validation:

 lighthouse: https://developers.google.com/web/tools/lighthouse
 Please see extract below
 Extract of validation:

 Python: PEP8: this is inbuilt within the code itself...is this true?

+pip install pep8

+PEP8, already installed...is this related to DEBUG pylint requirement satisfied also, please see code extract

 Extract of validation:

 <b>User stories testing</b>
 Kanban board-completed as part of walkthrough...as I was progressing through walkthrough, this helped me to logically prioritise